 Breastfeeding an adopted child can seem overwhelming.
 Information can seem hard to find.
 But if you have decided that breastfeeding your adopted child is the right choice for you, there are a few simple steps to make it easier.
-Here are a few ideas to help you on your way.
+Here are a few ideas to help you on your way of breastfeeding.

 1. Talk to your doctor.
 Your doctor can help you get started in the right direction.
 She can help you determine the best option for you, whether it is by prescription medications, supplementation, or establishing a pumping schedule.
 Even if your doctor doesn’t have any experience in induced lactation, odds are good she will be very eager to learn more and help you on your journey.